Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Evaluation

 \subsection{Impact of Batching under Failures}

-The next key question we ask is: {\em how much does \PoE{} benefit from batching client requests when the system faces a replica failure?} To answer this question, we measure performance as function of the number of requests in a batch ({\em the batch-size}), which we vary between $10$ and $400$.
+Next, we study the effect of batching client requests on \BFT{} protocols~\cite{pbftj,hotstuff}.
+To answer this question, we measure performance as function of the number of requests in a batch ({\em the batch-size}), which we vary between $10$ and $400$.
 For this experiment, we use a system with $32$ available replicas, of which one replica has failed.

 We use Figures~\ref{fig:poe-plots}(i) and~\ref{fig:poe-plots}(j) to illustrate, for each consensus protocol, the throughput and average latency attained by the system.
 For each protocol, increasing the batch-size also increases throughput, while decreasing the latency.
 This happens as larger batch-sizes require fewer consensus rounds to complete the exact same set of requests, reducing the cost of ordering and executing the transactions.
 This not only improves throughput, but also reduces client latencies as clients receive faster responses for their requests.
-Although increasing the batch-size reduces the consensus rounds, the large message size causes a proportional decrease in throughput (or increase in latency).
-This is evident from the experiments at higher batch-sizes: increasing the batch-size beyond $100$ gradually curves the throughput plots towards x-axis for \PoE{}, \pbft{} and \SBFT{}.
+Although increasing the batch-size reduces the number of consensus rounds, the large message size causes a proportional decrease in throughput (or increase in latency).
+This is evident from the experiments at higher batch-sizes: increasing the batch-size beyond $100$ gradually curves the throughput plots towards a limit for \PoE{}, \pbft{} and \SBFT{}.
 For example, on increasing the batch size from $100$ to $400$, \PoE{} and \pbft{} see an increase in throughput by $60\%$ and $80\%$, respectively, while the gap in throughput reduces from $43\%$ to $25\%$.
 As in the previous experiments, \ZZ{} yields a significantly lower throughput as it cannot handle failures.
 In case of \hotstuff{}, an increase in batch size does increases its throughput but due to high scaling of the graph this change seems insignificant.